bigbinary/neeto-editor/README.md

 ## Building

-The neetoEditor package gets auto-published to npm for every new merge to the master branch.
+The neetoEditor package gets auto-published to npm for every new merge to the main branch.
 You can checkout the `publish` workflow in git actions to get a live update.

 ## Documentation